Frequently Asked Questions

 How can I book a cabin for an overnight stay?

-The cabins on the Kludahk Trail are the property of the Kludahk Outdoors Club and only members of that Club, who have contributed to the upkeep of the trail and the cabins, can book them for overnight accommodation.
+The cabins on the Kludahk Trail are the property of the Kludahk Outdoors Club and only members of the Club, who have contributed to the upkeep of the trail and the cabins, can book them for overnight accommodation.
 The cabins are never locked and are available to all for a refuge from the weather or to make a cup of tea.
 There are donation boxes in each of the cabins and persons using the cabins to warm up or to make a meal, are requested to make a donation to help defray expenses for propane, wood and other supplies.
+Members with reservations can arrive at any time day or night.

 Do I need a 4 x 4 vehicle to reach the Kludahk?

-Don’t try to navigate the access roads with your rear wheel drive trans-am.
-Generally speaking you need a vehicle with a bit of clearance and good tires, preferably “all terrain”.
+Don’t try to navigate the access roads with your rear-wheel drive trans-am.
+Generally speaking you need a vehicle with a bit of clearance and good tires, preferably “all-terrain”.
 The rock and shale on the roads will destroy normal highway tires.
 All Wheel Drive or Four Wheel Drive is preferable on most of the access roads and a must for some.
 Make sure you have a good spare, that is full of air and the tools to make a change.
 Flat tires are inevitable if you are a regular in the area.
+Cell service may be spotty.
+Remember, you are accessing active logging roads and logging trucks have the right-of-way.

 How long does it take to hike the entire trail?